epfl-ada/ada-2023-project-lassa8639/README.md

 More examples under each video type will be involved for more accurate inference.

 - ### [Channel Metadata](#channel-metadata-df_channels_entsvgz) [df_channels_en.tsv.gz] :
+Processing the channel metadata is an important step in understanding the context of a video on YouTube.
+It allows us to gain insights into the creator's content, their audience, and the overall tone of their channel.
+In this section, we will focus on two main tasks: filtering the channel and analyzing its metadata in the context of mental health.

+1. The first task is to filter the channel metadata based on the videos we identified in the previous step.
+We need to find the corresponding channel of the filtered video metadata.
+This will give us a better understanding of the subscribers, other videos, and ranking of these relevant channels.

+2. After filtering the channel metadata, we can move on to the second task, which is to analyze the metadata.
+This involves looking at the channel's names, categories, and other relevant information to gain insights into the creator's content.
+We can also analyze the channel's engagement metrics, such as the number of subscribers and views to understand its popularity and reach.

+Overall, processing the channel metadata is an important step in understanding the context of a video on YouTube.
+It allows us to gain insights into the creator's content, their audience, and the overall tone of their channel.
+By filtering and analyzing the metadata, we can make more informed decisions about the videos we watch and the creators we follow.

 - ### [Time-series Data](#time-series-data-df_timeseries_encsvgz) [df_timeseries_en.csv.gz] :
 - ### [Comment Table](#comment-table-youtube_commentstsvgz) [youtube_comments.tsv.gz] :
     Given considerations of project feasibility, including both the size and type of data required, the utilization of this dataset is omitted.